hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ```
 This is a straightforward query.
 We order the visits by timestamp, and then select the first five.
 Since the dataset is small,
 it doesn't even take that long (around 200 ms on my computer).
-If we know that our website visited regularly, we can make an assumption when the last five visits occurred.
+If we know that our website is visited regularly, we can make an assumption when the last five visits occurred.
 It can be the last 10 minutes, 1 day, or whatever seems reasonable.

 Then, we don't need to sort the whole table:
 ```sql